AlexanderBuzz/xrpl-php/docs/wallet.md

 ### Creating a Faucet Wallet on the Testnet

-An account on the XRPL has to be funded / activated.
-On the Mainnet, this is done by sending a Payment transaction On the Testnet, you can create a
+An Account on the XRPL has to be funded to be activated.
+On the Mainnet, this is done by sending a `Payment Transaction`.
+On the Testnet, you can create a prefunded Wallet in the following way:

 ```php
 use XRPL_PHP\Client\JsonRpcClient;